Here's how much Americans say they need to earn to feel financially secure

 Americans have a specific annual income in mind for what it would take to feel financially secure, according to a new survey from Bankrate.
 The magic number? $186,000 per year.

-Attaining a sense of financial security means paying all of one's bills as well as purchasing some wants, while having enough left over to save for the future, the personal finance site said.
-However, many inflation-weary consumers are experiencing increased financial stress, with a new Federal Reserve Bank of Philadelphia survey finding that 35% of Americans are worried about making ends meet, up from 29% a year earlier.
+Many inflation-weary consumers continue to experience financial stress, with a new Federal Reserve Bank of Philadelphia survey finding that 35% of Americans are worried about making ends meet, up from 29% a year earlier.

 Earning more remains at the top of many Americans' priorities as the price of shelter, food and medical care remain stubbornly high after two years of rising inflation.
 To cope, consumers are cutting spending on dining out, entertainment and travel, a TransUnion study found.